 Where You Can Fly Turkish

 Turkish Airlines flies to more than 120 countries across the globe.
 That's more than any other airline in the world.
-And while you don't need to fly Turkish Airlines to use its Miles & Smiles program, flying Turkish Airlines itself is one of the best ways to use Turkish miles.
+And while you don't need to fly Turkish Airlines to use its Miles & Smiles program, flying Turkish Airlines itself is hands down the best way to use Turkish miles.

-In the U.S. and Canada, you'll find Turkish Airlines flights to its hub in Istanbul (IST) from 16 gateways and counting.
+In the U.S. and Canada, you'll find Turkish Airlines flights to its hub in Istanbul (IST) from 17 gateways.

 Turkish Airlines route map